Buhen: Copper production

 The investigation into potential copper production activities at Buhen offers valuable insights into ancient metallurgical practices.
 Emery's discovery of what he identified as an Old Kingdom copper 'factory' has drawn attention from Egyptologists interested in metalworking techniques.
 Samples collected from the site, including copper ore fragments, smelted copper metal, slag, crucible pieces, and a small copper artifact, were sent to the Petrie Museum of Egyptian Archaeology at University College London for analysis.
 El Gayar and Jones conducted the analysis at the Royal School of Mines in London.
 However, attempts to locate these samples have been unsuccessful.

 Analysis of a 150 gm ore sample revealed its composition, predominantly consisting of finely dispersed quartz (approximately 44 wt%) and malachite, with notable traces of atacamite, a copper chloride.
-Proposing that atacamite formation occurred during occasional Nile inundations when malachite reacted with chlorine ions.
+It was proposed that atacamite formation occurred during occasional Nile inundations when malachite reacted with chlorine ions.
 Other elements detected through atomic absorption analysis includedzinc, calcium, lead, and silver, with minimal iron content.

 Further analysis using an Electron Probe Micro-Analyzer detected an average of 0.18 wt% gold in parts of the ore prepared for optical microscopy.
 Crucible smelting was suggested as a practice at the site, and the ore's association with nearby gold deposits was speculated.

 However, recent research challenges Emery's interpretations, with some scholars questioning the site's use for pyro-metallurgical treatment.
 There are doubts about some of Emery's metallurgical features.